-The validation of the tasting day may be performed by the normalized error, which determines whether the two results of a duplicate analysis are homogenous or statistically acceptable.
+The validation of the tasting day may be performed by the normalized error, which determines whether the two results of a duplicate analysis are homogeneous or statistically acceptable.

-The intermediate precision of the panel is controlled by comparing the pairs of medians obtained by analyzing a number of samples, between 6 and 10, in duplicate.
+The intermediate precision of the panel is controlled by comparing the pairs of medians obtained by analyzing a number of duplicate samples, between 6 and 10, (12-20 analyzed samples, in total).